Hong Kong 47: Release

 The first batch of defendants were released in the early morning on 29 April 2025 after serving four years and two months in prison.
 Gary Fan left Shek Pik Prison, while Kwok Ka-ki and Jeremy Tam was freed from Stanley Prison, and Claudia Mo from Lo Wu Correctional Institution.
 They were believed to have been accompanied by the police when they boarded vehicles.
 Fan said he is going to reunite with family and thanked the care from Hongkongers and the media when he was seen returning to his home with the police.
 SCMP sources suggested they would remain low-key and decline media interviews.
-Four more were released on 30 May with a similar arrangement, namely Jimmy Sham, Li Ka-tat, Roy Tam and Wong Pak-yu.
+The second batch saw four more were released on 30 May with a similar arrangement, namely Jimmy Sham, Li Ka-tat, Roy Tam and Wong Pak-yu.
 Another three were released on the morning of 28 July, namely Frankie Fung, Nathan Lau and Carol Ng.
 On 19 August, Tiffany Yuen was released.
+On 27 October, two more defendants were released, namely Chui Chi-kin and Andrew Chiu.
+Chiu was granted early release for his good behaviour.

+The fifth batch saw four more were released in January 2026 with a similar arrangement, namely Eddie Chu, Lester Shum, Fergus Leung and Sam Cheung were released from Stanley Prison and Shek Pik Prison, respectively.
+On 28 March, Alvin Yeung was released from Stanley Prison.
+On 30 June and 4 July, Wu Chi-wai and Andrew Wan were released from Stanley Prison.